St James's Park tube station

-St James's Park is a London Underground station near St James's Park in the City of Westminster, England.
-It is on the Circle and District lines, between Victoria and Westminster stations.
-It is located in London fare zone 1.
+St James's Park is a London Underground station.
+It is located near St James's Park in the City of Westminster, England.
+The station is on the Circle and District lines, between Victoria and Westminster stations.
+It is in London fare zone 1.

-The station building is incorporated into 55 Broadway, formerly the headquarters of Transport for London, and has entrances both on the junction of 55 Broadway and Petty France and on Palmer Street, opposite Starbucks.
+The station building is incorporated into 55 Broadway, formerly the headquarters of Transport for London, and has entrances both on the junction of 55 Broadway and Petty France and on Palmer Street.
 The station is close to several government offices.
 The station is not wheelchair accessible.
 St James’s Park is one of two tube stations serving Buckingham Palace, the other being Green Park.